 Dear [Recipient Name],

 I am exploring a partnership between [Your Nonprofit Name] and [Company Name].
-As a leader in [industry], your company has demonstrated a commitment to [mention their relevant values], which aligns beautifully with our mission to [briefly describe your nonprofit’s work].
+As a leader in [industry], your company has demonstrated a commitment to [mention their relevant CSR pillar or recent initiative], which aligns with our mission to [briefly describe your nonprofit's work].

 We would love to invite [Company Name] to become a corporate sponsor of [describe initiative, event, or program].
 Your support would directly contribute to [specific impact] while providing [detail perks, exposure, and engagement opportunities] for your brand.

-I would love to schedule a time to connect on this opportunity for a mutually beneficial partnership.
+I would love to schedule a time to connect on this opportunity.
 I will follow up with you soon, but please feel free to reach out anytime.
-Thank you for your time and consideration—I look forward to collaborating!
+Thank you for your time and consideration.
+I look forward to collaborating.

 Best,